GnuWin32

 still get an error message; solve this in the above manner (see

-also the documentation of the GNU linker ld, section 2.1.1).
+also the documentation of the GNU linker ld

 On MS-Windows there is a difference between